nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib/nrf_modem_lib_pm_integration.rst

 Partition manager integration
 #############################

-The Modem library, which runs on the application core, shares an area of RAM memory with the nRF9160 modem core.
+The Modem library, which runs on the application core, shares an area of RAM memory with the nRF91 Series modem core.
 During the initialization, the Modem library accepts the boundaries of this area of RAM and configures the communication with the modem core accordingly.

 However, it is the responsibility of the application to reserve that RAM during linking, so that this memory area is not used for other purposes and remain dedicated for use by the Modem library.